You’re building your email list, right?

 Page setup function example.

-You can enter a custom color if you’d like.
+Use a custom color if you want.

 Final result of formatting and creation in Google Docs example.